coverslide/taboo/README.md

 An old demo I did for an interview.

 Basic rules of the traditional board game apply.
+Click the "Rules" link for details.

 Demo
 ====